What parents need to know

 Is it any good?

-YOUTUBE.COM has easily secured its place in pop culture, primarily because it offers so much to discover -- and love -- in this comprehensive video library.
+This video sharing site has easily secured its place in pop culture, primarily because it offers so much to discover -- and love -- in this comprehensive video library.
 Information.
 Education.
 Instruction.
 Entertainment.
 Distraction.
 Delight.
 Want step-by-step guided instructions for making dozens of different styles of friendship bracelets?
 Need to know how to create a unique Halloween costume?
 Want to show your child what the robot from Lost in Space looked like or check out the Earth's solar system?
 You'll find that and much, much more here, including the latest viral videos of that kid or cat that everyone's laughing about.
 The beauty of YouTube is being able to see so much in one place at any given time.
-That, however, also makes it difficult to know what your kids are finding and viewing when you're not supervising.
+But that also makes it difficult to know what your kids are finding and viewing when you're not supervising.
 Yes, YouTube provides an endless source of useful information.
-But like other Internet search engines, it is also rife with questionable content and inappropriate user comments that are easy for computer-savvy kids to find and view.
+But like other Internet search engines, it's also rife with questionable content and inappropriate user comments that are easy for computer-savvy kids to find and view.
+This isn't likely to change even with its newly created content specific channels, like Gaming, Music or Kids, or with its charged ad-free channel, YouTube Red.

 What makes YouTube such an innovative site is its usefulness as a creative outlet for kids and adults alike.
 Homemade movies -- from silly to serious and everything in between -- are commonplace, and innovative video creations are easy to find.
 It's not only a place to experience and enjoy the creativity of others, but also a place to exercise your own.